How To Finalize The Sale Of Your Car

 Transfer The Title

-The car’s title is the legal document proving that you own the car.
-You must have the original copy in your possession, and it must be free of any liens before you can transfer ownership.
-There are different requirements for title transfers in every state, so be sure to read up on what’s required in yours.
+The car’s title is the legal document proving ownership.
+You must have the original copy in your possession and it must be free of any liens before you can transfer ownership.
+There are different requirements for title transfers in every state.
+Be sure to read up on what’s required in yours.
 If you have lost the title to your vehicle, you can apply for a duplicate title from your state Department of Motor Vehicles (DMV), usually for a small fee.
-This may take time to process.
+It may take time for the office to process this request.

 If you’re still making payments on the car, you’ll have to make arrangements with your lending institution.
 If you’re paying off the loan up front, you must obtain a lien release from the lender, which states that there are no outstanding loan obligations on the vehicle.
-If you’re unable to pay off the loan immediately, then your best option is to close the deal at the lending institution.
-There, you can use proceeds from the car’s sale to pay off the remaining balance, then sign the title over to the buyer.
-A third option, if the lender is out of state, or if you cannot pay off the loan even after selling the car, is to get a temporary permit from your state’s DMV, then pay off the loan and mail the new owner the title as soon as possible.
-But you should try to avoid doing this if you can.
+If you’re unable to pay off the loan immediately, your best option is to close the deal at the lending institution.
+There, you can use proceeds from the car’s sale to pay off the remaining balance.
+Then, sign the title over to the buyer.
+A third option, if the lender is out of state, or if you cannot pay off the loan even after selling the car, is to get a temporary permit from your state’s DMV and pay off the loan.
+Afterwards, mail the new owner the title as soon as possible.
+You should try to avoid doing this.

 If there’s still a lien on your car even after it’s been paid off, you’ll need to contact the lending institution to get the matter resolved.
-If they’re no longer in business, or are uncooperative, then you can contact the Federal Deposit Insurance Corporation to obtain a lien release.
-You should note that this could take up to a month, so plan in advance.
+If it is no longer in business, you can contact the Federal Deposit Insurance Corporation to obtain a lien release.
+This could take up to a month.
+So, get going.

 Once you and the buyer have signed the title, you must report the change in ownership to the DMV in your state.
 Many states require that you do so within a certain amount of time, sometimes as few as five days.
 This can be accomplished by filling out a transfer form at the DMV.
 Your state DMV may also require that you pay a transfer fee.